waywardgeek/infnoise/README.md

 cryptography.
 However, the output has a highly predictable amount of entropy for easy estimation of bits added to an entropy pool.

-### An Eagle open-source board is under way
+### The Eagle open-source boards work!

-Here's the V1 version, which works as predicted:
+Here's the first three boards from OSH Park.
+This is the V1 version, which works _exactly_ as predicted.
+The top board I do not plan to assemble.
+The middle was my first assembly, which required a bit of rework.
+The bottom was my second board, which came out right the first time.

 ![Picture of Infinite Noise Multiplier circuit board](images/INM_V1.jpg?raw=true "Infinite Noise Multiplier")